This post contains affiliate links. Please see our disclosure policy.

 Apple Crumb Cake is made with a fluffy layer of spice cake, a layer of caramelized cinnamon apples, and a generous amount of crumb topping.
 Finish it off with a drizzle of salted caramel sauce for true fall bliss!

-Why you’ll love this Apple Crumb Cake Recipe:
+Why you’ll love this Apple Crumb Cake:

 - Caramelized Cinnamon Apples – The star of this crumb cake is the layer of gently caramelized, perfectly spiced apples.
 This is a great way to use up all those orchard apples you’ve been picking!